lowlah/Trivia-API-Project/README.md

 ## Authors
-The todos for the project as instructed by Udacity were completed by **Omolola Oladeinde** All other project files, including the models and frontend, were created by Udacity as a project template for the Full Stack Web Developer Nanodegree.
+The todos for the project as instructed by Udacity were completed by **Omolola Oladeinde** All other project files were created by Udacity for the Full Stack Web Developer Nanodegree.

 ## Acknowledgements
-The awesome team at Udacity!
+Udacity for the opportunity!